 |Silver Moon||(246) 435-5285||31E Mario Drive, Rowans Park North - 0.7 mi.
 (1.1 km) North-Northwest of Bridgetown|

 When you arrive, you will be required to clear customs.
 The process costs BDS$25, plus BDS$8.33 to pay for anchorage, but once you gain your cruising permit, you are free to sail about the island.
 If you plan on staying in Speightstown, you can dock at one of the various locations in the area.

-Planning to sail to Speightstown using your own boat, or a vessel you charter elsewhere?
-The following chart contains a list of potential docking spots.
+Planning to sail to Speightstown using your own vessel, or a charter from another location?
+The following table lists nearby marinas.